jefferycn/orz/README.md

 ## How it works?

 - `orz` listens the directory you specified.
 - Create a folder with the series name, for example `Tsukigakirei (2017)`.
+This naming convention is important, `orz` will use it to search the metadata from TMDB, and validate the first air year.
 - `orz` tries grab the metadata from TMDB and save `tvshow.nfo` to the folder and generates seasons folder.
 - When media files and subtitle files were moved or created under the session folder, `orz` will rename them based on the metadata.

 ## How to use?

 `TMDB_API_KEY` is required.
 You can get it from [TMDB](https://www.themoviedb.org/documentation/api).
+`TMDB_LANGUAGE` is optional.
+Default is `zh-CN`.
 `/media` folder is monitored by `orz`, mount your media folder under `/media`.

 You can either build from source or use pre-built docker image.